| The Brechner ReportVolume 21, Number 10

 County and Nathan and Maria Conner because the contract had not been acted upon by an

+official county body at a public meeting.
 MAY 1995 -- A 1st Judicial Circuit judge ordered the

 Florida Department of Law Enforcement and the Okaloosa County Sheriffs Department to